Oil falls as virus outbreak shakes growth predictions

-LONDON (Reuters) - Oil prices fell on Friday and were on track for a fourth consecutive weekly loss, as markets grew more concerned about the economic damage of the new coronavirus that has spread from China to around 20 countries, killing more than 200 people.
+NEW YORK (Reuters) - Oil prices fell on Friday, on track for a fourth straight weekly loss, on mounting worries about economic damage from the coronavirus that has spread from China to around 20 countries, killing more than 200 people.

-Both benchmarks rose by more than $1 earlier in the session.
+The losses came after both benchmarks had risen more than $1 a barrel early in the session.

-Disruptions in supply chains and travel curbs are expected to weigh on China’s economy, prompting economists to temper their growth expectations for the world’s second-largest economy.
+Disruptions in supply chains and travel curbs prompted economists to temper growth expectations for China, the world’s second-largest economy.

-Investment bank Goldman Sachs said on Friday the coronavirus outbreak is likely to hit China’s economic growth by 0.4 percentage point in 2020 and will potentially drag the U.S. economy lower as well.
+Investment bank Goldman Sachs said the outbreak is likely to shave 0.4 percentage point from China’s economic growth in 2020 and could also drag the U.S. economy lower.

-The virus outbreak could cut China’s oil demand by more than 250,000 barrels per day (bpd) in the first quarter of this year, analysts said.
+The outbreak could cut China’s oil demand by more than 250,000 barrels per day (bpd) in the first quarter, analysts said.

 (Graphic: China oil demand year-on-year change - here)

-Saudi Arabia has opened a discussion about moving an upcoming policy meeting to early February from March to address the impact of coronavirus on crude demand.
+Saudi Arabia has opened a discussion about moving up a scheduled March policy meeting to early February to address the outbreak’s impact on crude demand.

-“As such, we are not sure what an emergency February OPEC meeting could effectively deliver other than the usual words of reassurance to the market that producers will act to balance the market.”
+“The cartel stands ready to act again if necessary but may accept the short-term pain for now on the expectation that the economic consequences won’t be as bad as people fear and price will bounce back to more acceptable levels on its own,” said Craig Erlam, senior market analyst at OANDA.

-China’s New Year’s holiday was due to end on Friday, when many companies planned to get back to work after a week-long vacation, but authorities have ordered businesses in many areas to stay shut longer in a bid to contain the disease.
+Many companies planneed to return to work on Friday after a week-long celebration for China’s Lunar New Year’s holiday, but authorities have ordered businesses in many areas to stay shut longer to contain the disease.

 Growth in China’s factory activity faltered in January.
-The Purchasing Managers’ Index (PMI) fell to 50.0 from 50.2 in December, China’s National Bureau of Statistics (NBS) said on Friday.
-The 50-point mark separates growth from contraction on a monthly basis.
+The Purchasing Managers’ Index (PMI) fell to 50.0 from 50.2 in December, China’s National Bureau of Statistics (NBS) said.
+The 50-point mark separates growth from contraction.

-A Reuters poll on Friday showed that oil prices will remain supported near current levels this year as political risks and OPEC-led output curbs help offset growing supply.
+A Reuters poll on Friday indicated oil prices should remain supported near current levels this year as political risks and OPEC-led output curbs offset growing supply.

-The poll of 50 economists and analysts was conducted mainly before the new coronavirus outbreak.
+The poll of 50 economists and analysts was conducted mainly before the coronavirus outbreak.

-The WHO said late Thursday that the coronavirus outbreak was a global emergency, but calmed the markets by opposing travel restrictions.
-It said Chinese actions so far will “reverse the tide” of its spread.
+On Thursday, the WHO declared the coronavirus outbreak a global emergency, but calmed the markets by opposing travel restrictions and expressing confidence in Chinese authorities.

 “The move has stoked optimism that there may be light at the end of the virus tunnel.
 This is because the declaration should pave the way for a coordinated international response to control the global spread of the disease,” said Stephen Brennock of oil broker PVM.